wave745/caesarbot-build/components/scanner/README.md

 # Scanner Components

-This directory contains all the components for the CaesarBot Scanner page - a real-time token discovery and analysis tool.
+This directory contains all the components for the CaesarX Scanner page - a real-time token discovery and analysis tool.

 ## Components